 Because of the length of time required or chosen during these procedures, the published results are usually two to three years behind the current surrogacy success rate.

 We understand the magnitude of how important the surrogate journey is to a family.
 To ensure that your experience with a surrogate is a positive experience, here are some essential factors to consider that will increase your chances of a successful surrogate pregnancy and delivery.

 Odds are highest when the sperm and the egg come from young, healthy, non-smokers.
 If there are red flags in your family history, or if there is a history of cancer or other diseases that might affect male fertility, it might be best to use a sperm donor.

 When it comes to higher surrogacy success rates, the age of the egg donor is more important than the age of the surrogate.
 A healthy egg that comes from a young donor in her 20s will increase your chances for a successful pregnancy.

 Since the baby will not be genetically related to the surrogate, it’s okay if the surrogate is even as old as 42.
 In fact, it may even be to your advantage to have a carrier who has older children instead of demanding babies and toddlers.

 Choosing a surrogate who is a mom herself and has had previous successful pregnancies is optimal as she will be familiar with the physical changes that occur during pregnancy and emotionally prepared to be a surrogate.
-Furthermore, if she has already birthed a healthy baby, chances are high that she’ll be able to carry your baby to full term as well.
+Furthermore, if she has already birthed a healthy baby, chances are high that she can also carry your baby to full term.

-If this is the right fertility service for you, don’t hesitate and contact us today to get a consultation.
-We can help you find the perfect match who will increase your chances of a positive experience and a successful surrogacy.
+If this is the right fertility service for you, don’t hesitate and contact us today to schedule your initial consultation.
+We can help you find the perfect match to increase your chances of a positive experience and a successful surrogacy.